A look at the main candidates in Pakistan national elections

 BILAWAL BHUTTO ZARDARI, PAKISTAN PEOPLE’S PARTY

-The 29-year-old Bilawal Bhutto Zardari is the son of the slain former Prime Minister Benazir Bhutto.
+Bilawal Bhutto Zardari, 29, is the son of the slain former Prime Minister Benazir Bhutto.
 His Pakistan People’s Party’s political strength lies in southern Sindh province.
-Since his mother’s assassination by militants in 2007, the party’s fortunes have dwindled.
+Since his mother’s assassination by Taliban militants in 2007, the party’s fortunes have dwindled.
 Benazir Bhutto served as prime minister twice and had returned to Pakistan in an attempt to return to power when she was attacked and killed.

-The Bhutto family has been dogged by tragedy.
-The party’s founder, Zulfikar Ali Bhutto was ousted in a military coup and hanged by dictator Gen. Ziaul Haq.
-Both his sons, Benazir’s brothers Murtaza and Shahnawaz Bhutto, were killed by unknown assailants, one in Karachi and the other in France.

 Bilawal Bhutto has tried to revive the party’s dwindled popularity by leading rallies despite election-related violence but analysts do not believe he can win a simple majority.